Litote/kmongo/kmongo-kdoc/docs/extensions-overview.md

 You have nothing to change in your code - just compile it with the KMongo dependency in the classpath!

+## withKMongo

+The recommended method, in order to setup KMongo, is to use `KMongo.createClient()` to get a `MongoClient` instance.

+However you can also get a MongoClient instance directly from the java driver and then call `MongoDatabase#withKMongo` or `MongoCollection#withKMongo` extensions to enable KMongo object mapping support.

+This is especially useful if you have already a java project and you want to migrate progressively to Kotlin.

 ## KDoc